History of Crawford, Mississippi

 1832 - John Dailey operated the Wayside Inn on the Robinson Road

-1842 - Post Office opened at Dailey's Cross roads (southwest of Crawford).
-Postmaster was John A. Dailey.
+1840 - Post Office opened at Dailey's Cross Roads (southwest of Crawford) on September 16, 1840.
+Postmaster was John A. Dailey until April 3, 1850.

 1850 - Rev. Peter Crawford was the Baptist Minister in Lowndes County in the 1850 Census

-1852 - The town of Crawfordsville was given it's name
+1850 - The town of Crawfordsville was given it's name

 1852 - Crawfordsville Male and Female Institutes are incorporated by J. L. Edmonds, James A. Baird, James H. Gilmore, Mitchell Peden, John M. Lowry, John F. Carr, William B. Cavanah, N. F. Scales and P. H. Whitlock on October 21, 1852.